thegreatape/thegreata.pe-source/_posts/2015-06-03-extracting-testable-javascript-from-jquery-soup.markdown

 Correctly written unit tests using modern JS testing frameworks like [Mocha](http://mochajs.org/) or [Jasmine](http://jasmine.github.io/) are really freaking fast: a typical unit test should be executable in a small fraction of second and a suite of hundreds should take a handful of seconds to run.
 The productivity impact of speedy tests on the development feedback loop really cannot be understated: it's a lot easier to stay focused and in the zone when your tests can finish running before you switch windows from text editor to browser.

-Beyond speed, isolated tests provide better locality of errors; when unit test fail they're more likely than end-to-end tests to point you to the specific area of code that's gone wrong.
-They also encourage better testing of edge cases and failure modes; well-isolated tests mean there's less setup for each scenario, and so less friction for writing new ones.
+Beyond speed, isolated tests provide better locality of errors; when unit tests fail they're more likely than end-to-end tests to point you to the specific area of code that's gone wrong.
+They also encourage better testing of edge cases and failure modes; well-isolated tests mean there's less setup for each scenario, and so less friction for writing new test cases.

 ## How?